Last Updated on November 17, 2022

-Invest in more energy efficient products (I personally only buy products with the energy star logo on it), and make sure to shut off lights when you’re not in a room.
-Pull plus out when not in use too.
+Invest in more energy efficient products (I personally only buy products with the energy star logo on them), and make sure to shut off lights when you’re not in a room.
+Pull plugs out when not in use too.

 5. Buy an electric car: When it comes time to buy a new car, instead of buying a traditional car, why not buy electric?
 If it’s too out of budget, consider buying a used EV or hybrid instead.

 If you liked this post be sure to check out 4 Ways to Fight Climate Change as an Individual.

 how do I get started reducing my carbon footprint?